Article updated on Aug. 1, 2025.

 “Our team has been working around the clock on this matter to restore affected systems.
 We have implemented additional safeguards and monitoring measures to protect our network environment as we bring our systems back online.”

 An Ingram Micro representative directed any requests for further information to the company’s page dedicated to the cyber incident.
-No further details were included in the statements.
+No further details were included.

 More Than an Outage

-Security experts have said this incident reflects a growing trend in the threat landscape.
+Security experts at the time said the incident reflected a growing trend in the threat landscape.
 Attackers are deliberately going after vendors and distributors to cause wider downstream disruption.
+In fact, this can be considered “strategic escalation,” according to Douglas McKee, executive director of threat research at SonicWall.

 Douglas McKee